Less is More: Understanding Word-level Textual Adversarial Attack via n-gram Frequency Descend: Training on -FD Examples Improves Robustness

 \subsection{Results and Analysis}

-\paragraph{$n$-FD Adversarial Training can Improve Robustness.} Table \ref{tab:main} reports the clean accuracy (CLN) and robust accuracy against two attacks (PWWS, LS) on two datasets.
-We can see both ADV-G and ADV-F can effectively improve the robustness of model.
-Additionally, ADV-F2 achieves competitive performance with ADV-G, indicating the similar effects on model robustness of the AEs generated by gradient and the $n$-FD examples.
-Another observation is that ADV-F2 gets consistently better performance than ADV-F1 in robustness.
-In other words, 2-FD examples are more helpful in building robustness than 1-FD ones, which echos the results in Section~\ref{sec:attack result}.
-Further exploration of the value of $n$ is in Section~\ref{sec:n_discussion}.
+\textbf{Training models on $n$-FD examples improves robustness.} Table~\ref{tab:main} reports the clean accuracy (CLN) and robust accuracy against three attacks (PWWS, TF, LS) across two dataset.
+We observe that both ADV-G and ADV-F effectively enhance the model's robustness.
+ADV-F achieves competitive defensive performance with ADV-G, with only a minor difference of less than 2\% This small performance gap suggests that adversarial examples generated by both gradient methods and $n$-gram frequency have similar impacts on model robustness.
+Another key finding is that ADV-F2 consistently outperforms ADV-F1, indicating that 2-FD examples are more effective in increasing robustness than 1-FD examples.
+This observation aligns with the earlier findings discussed in Section~\ref{sec:attack result}.
+Further analysis on how the choice of $n$-value influences robustness enhancement in Section~\ref{sec:n_discussion}.

-\paragraph{Gradient-based Adversarial Training also Generates $n$-FD Examples.} Figure \ref{fig:train_freq} shows the frequency distribution of all training examples in adversarial training (ADV-G, ADV-F) and standard training.
-We extract $n$-grams from all training examples, including clean and adversarial, and sort them by frequency.
-The standard training only uses clean examples, so the distribution is the same as the original training set.
-We can see that ADV-G also increase the frequency at the tail of distribution, similarly to ADV-F.
+\textbf{Gradient-based adversarial training generates $n$-FD examples.} Figure \ref{fig:train_freq} shows the sorted frequency distribution of all training examples, including those from adversarial (ADV-G, ADV-F) and standard training methods.
+Since standard training utilizes only clean examples, its distribution is the same as that of the original training set.
+One can observe that ADV-G, like ADV-F, increases the frequency of the less common $n$-grams.

-\paragraph{Performance on $n$-FD examples. } Figure \ref{fig:conf dist rob} shows the confidence distribution of robust model on $n$-FD examples, similar to Figure \ref{fig:conf_dist}.
-Notice that the prediction score of all points range from $0.8$ to $1$, which represents a stable performance.
-This figure demonstrates that both training strategies improve the model performance on low-frequency substitution examples, which is consistent with our expectation.
+\textbf{Adversarial training improve model's performance on $n$-FD examples. } Figure \ref{fig:conf dist rob} displays the distribution of confidence scores for the correct class across various models when handling $n$-FD examples.
+These models are trained using standard or adversarial methods on the IMDB dataset.
+Notably, after adversarial training, there is an increase in the confidence scores .
+Furthermore, both frequency-based and gradient-based training strategies effectively improve the model's performance on $n$-FD examples, aligning with our expectations.